joshiaditya07/Hospital-Management-System/README.md

 # Hospital Management System

-A Python-based Hospital Management System for managing doctors, patients, and appointments with both GUI and command-line interfaces.
+A Python-based Hospital Management System for managing doctors, patients, and appointments with both GUI(tkinter) and command-line interfaces.

 ## Features